Greens Creek | Admiralty Island, Alaska

 Drilling efforts over the past ten years have replaced production and added new reserves and resources.
 Exploration efforts are ongoing along the trend of numerous orebodies underground and aggressively exploring the highly prospective 27-square-mile land package on surface.
 Underground drilling efforts this year are looking to convert resources to reserves and define extensions to the 200 South, Southwest Bench and NNW.
 Surface drilling at Killer Creek may define a new mineralizing center at Greens Creek.

-(1) Cash cost, after of by-product credits, per silver ounce is a non-GAAP measurement.
+(1) Total Cash Cost, Net of By-Product Credits, per Silver Ounce is a non-GAAP measurement.
 A reconciliation of total cash cost to cost of sales and other direct production costs and depreciation, depletion and amortization (GAAP) can be found in the legal page of this website.